In the Miso Soup: Plot summary

 Twenty-year-old Kenji is a Japanese "nightlife" guide for foreigners—he navigates gaijin men around the sex clubs and hostess bars of Tokyo.
 On December 29 he receives a phone call from an American named Frank, who seeks three nights of his services.
 While Kenji has promised to spend more time with his girlfriend, sixteen-year-old Jun, the money is too good to pass up.
 He finds himself closing out the end of the year accompanying Frank around Shinjuku, wondering if his strange, plastic-skinned patron could be responsible for the gruesome events recently reported in the news.

 Themes

 Structure

 The novel has three chapters, each roughly coinciding with one night spent with Kenji's new customer, Frank.

-Consumerism and "Japanese-ness"
+Consumerism and Japanese culture

 Kenji's time with Frank notes several American products or hotspots that Japanese people are apparently very familiar with, e.g. "Niketown," a large Nike department store in Manhattan which remained open until 2017.